AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 ### How to Set Up the Real User Monitoring (RUM) Data Service {#how-to-set-up-them-rum-data-service}

-* To be a part of our Early Adopter program , please send an email to aemcs-rum-adopter@adobe.com <aemcs-rum-adopter@adobe.com> along with your AEM Cloud Services, please share the domain name for production, stage and dev environment from your email address associated with your Adobe ID. * Adobe's product team will enable Real User Monitoring (RUM) Data Service for you.
+* If you wish to be a part of our Early Adopter program , please send an email to `aemcs-rum-adopter@adobe.com`, along with your AEM Cloud Services <!-- Alexandru: what does this mean? -->.
+Please share the domain name for production, stage and dev environment from your email address associated with your Adobe ID.
+Adobe's product team will then enable the Real User Monitoring (RUM) Data Service for you.
 * Once this is completed, Adobe's product team will create a Customer collaboration Channel.
 * Adobe's Product team will reach out to you to provide you with the domain key and data dashboard URL where you can view the Page Views and [The Core Web Vitals(CWV)](https://web.dev/vitals/) metrics collected by the client-side Real User Monitoring (RUM) collection.
 * You will then be guided on how to use the domain key to access the data dashboard link and view the metrics.